cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/kubernetes.md

 ### Kube Config Authentication

 Authentication with the Kubernetes Plugin is via a node that represents the Kubernetes master.
 The config should be a [Kube Config style](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/#define-clusters-users-and-contexts) object.

 One of four methods options can be used to provide the configuration:

 * Kubernetes config file contained by blueprint archive
-* Kubernetes config file previously uploaded into Cloudify Manager VM
+* Kubernetes config file previously uploaded into the {{< param cfy_manager_name >}} VM
 * Content of Kubernetes config file (YAML)
 * Kubernetes API set of properties

 * With GKE it is best to use legacy cluster certificate authentication.
 See [here](https://cloud.google.com/kubernetes-engine/docs/how-to/iam-integration#using_legacy_cluster_certificate_or_user_credentials).

 **Example1:**